dendronhq/dendron-site/vault/dendron.topic.references.md

 id: f1af56bb-db27-47ae-8406-61a98de6c78c
 title: References
 desc: ''
-updated: 1623446290793
+updated: 1625572927109
 created: 1597356582509
 stub: false
 ---

 ## Summary
-Dendron allows you to reference content from other notes and embed them in your current note.
+Dendron allows you to reference content from other notes and **embed** them in your current note.
+This differs from [links]([[Links|dendron.topic.links]]), which do not embed content and just provide navigational context.

+Note references are extremely powerful and help you re-use your notes in a variety of places.

-Currently, Dendron supports 4 types of references:
+Currently, Dendron supports 4 types of references to help you control the amount of content that gets embedded:

-- note references
+- full note references
 - header references
 - block references
 - range references